b-cubed-eu/impIndicator/README.md

 data is classified into massive (MV), major (MR), moderate (MO), minor (MN), or minimal concern (MC) depending on the severity of the impact caused on recipient ecosystem.
-Additional information such as the mechanisms and location of impact are reported.
+Additional information such as the mechanisms and location of impact are also recorded.
 An example of an EICAT data is:

 ``` r
 # view EICAT data